Category: Literacy

 Sherry Norfolk Writes…

 Because they WERE typical!
-Because in that class, there were some kids who HATED to write and some kids who NEVER paid attention in class and some kids who HATED to get up in front of people for any Read more »
+Because in that class, there were some kids who HATED to write and some kids who NEVER paid attention in class and some kids who HATED to get up in front of people for any Read the rest of this entry »

 Storytelling and the Development of Ethical Behavior with Elizabeth Ellis